vukrosic/claude-from-scratch/README.md

 Goal: understand transformers so deeply that we can transcend it and invent the next architecture.

+Put "Coded & trained LLM like Anthropic's Claude 4 from the group up" on your resume.

 ## Matrix multipliecation
 - UI tools and tasks, game